klutchell/mediaserver/README.md

 * migrating to a new server is painless
 * uptime is reliable with docker stack

+## Warnings

+I haven't started a new server from scratch recently, so this guide may be missing a step or two.

+If you have issues or comments, I'll update the README and source files as necessary.

-## Requirements
+## Suggested Prerequisites

+### Dedicated server

+Since obviously PLEX requires a ton of space for media, I'm using a dedicated server with 4TB of storage.

+You could also use an old PC, or a VPS with mounted storage.
+PLEX Cloud is now an option as well if you are comfortable with your media on a cloud provider.

+This guide **does not** work on any ARM platform (including Raspberry PI) because the images I've included are not compiled for ARM.

+This guide **does not** cover mounting external storage (FUSE or otherwise) or initial OS setup.
+That's on you to sort out.

-### Operating system
+### Debian/Ubuntu

 These instructions assume you are using **Ubuntu x64 16.04** or later.

-It may work on other distros but this is what I'm running :)
+It will likely work on other x86/x64 Debian distros but this is what I'm running.

 ### Custom domain

 These instructions assume you own a custom domain with configurable sub-domains.

 A domain isn't expensive, and I'm using one from [namecheap](namecheap.com).

-Free subdomain services can also be used but the configuration would have to be adjusted a bit.
+Free subdomain services can also be used but the configuration would have to be adjusted a bit to use url sub-paths instead of unique sub-domains.

 ### CloudFlare

-I'm also using [CloudFlare](https://cloudflare.com) to improve performance, but that should be considered optional.
+I'm also using [CloudFlare](https://cloudflare.com) for my DNS provider, but that should be considered optional.

 ## Installation